martinzugnoni/react-tic-tac-toe/README.md

-# React Seed
+# React Tic-Tac-Toe

-Simple seed project to kick off a minimal ES6+React project with Webpack and Babel.
+Simple Tic-Tac-Toe implementation using ES6+React with Webpack and Babel.
 No redux, no GraphQL, nothing but plain old React.

-You'll want to clone this repo and re-initialize its git history:

-    $ git clone && cd $_
-    $ rm -Rf .git

-You probably also want to add your own info in `package.json`.

 ## Setup and installation